 What can we do so that we are leaving no one behind?

 To ensure we are ‘leaving no one behind’, we must focus our efforts towards including people who have been marginalized or ignored.
 Water services must meet the needs of marginalized groups and their voices must be heard in decision-making processes.
 Regulatory and legal frameworks must recognise the right to water for all people, and sufficient funding must be fairly and effectively targeted at those who need it most.
 Support World Water Day here: www.worldwaterday.org .

 Water Powered Technologies supports World Water Day.

-Water Powered Technologies produces Zero Energy Water Pumps which deliver water without the use of fuel or electricity.
+Water Powered Technologies produce Water Pumps which operate usiong no electricity or fossil fuels, just the power in flowing water to deliver water wwhere it’s needed.
 Women and girls are responsible for water collection in eight out of ten households with water off-premises.
-The Papa Pump enables remote and developing communities to deliver water for free and reduces the need for human water collection, allowing children to spend more time in school and allowing more women to focus on business and farming.
+The Papa Pump enables remote and developing communities to deliver water for free and reduces the need for human water collection, allowing children to spend more time in school and more women to focus on business and farming.
 For more information please see waterpoweredtechnologies.us/partner/